newcontext-oss/kitchen-terraform/README.md

 [tfenv] can be used to manage versions of Terraform on the system.

-A future version of Kitchen-Terraform will provide optional management of Terraform installations to simplify the installation process and to provide support for test matrices based on versions of Terraform.

 ### Ruby

 Kitchen-Terraform is written in [Ruby][ruby] which requires an